Discrimination against atheists: Human rights

 Article 18 of the Universal Declaration of Human Rights is designed to protect the right to freedom of thought, conscience, and religion.
 In 1993, the UN's human rights committee declared that article 18 of the International Covenant on Civil and Political Rights "protects theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief".
 The committee further stated that "the freedom to have or to adopt a religion or belief necessarily entails the freedom to choose a religion or belief, including the right to replace one's current religion or belief with another or to adopt atheistic views".
 Signatories to the convention are barred from "the use of threat of physical force or penal sanctions to compel believers or non-believers" to recant their beliefs or convert.
 Despite this, atheists still are persecuted in some parts of the world.
+A global overview is provided by the Freedom of Thought Report produced by Humanists International, which assigns country ratings across multiple categories covering government, education, society and expression.